-Using the new 3-D BiCS technology enables volumetric gain storage Up to 256 gigabytes, with continuous transfer speeds reaching 900 megabytes per second - inside the device in your pocket
+Using the new 3-D BiCS technology enables volumetric gain storage Up to 256 GB, with continuous transfer speeds up to 900 MB per second - inside the device in your pocket

 Parallel to the promising declaration on the part of סמסונג, Also a company Toshiba And its competitor SanDisk (Through the Western Digital landlady) come out with their own exposures to products UFS 2.1 A new generation for tomorrow's smartphones.